 Pockmarked cliffs of Akoris, Middle Egypt (north of Minya)

 Tracking the world's rarities and wonders—one pin at a time

-Welcome to places saved, a collection of entries, stories, photos and guides from the road.
+Welcome to places saved, a collection of entries, stories, photos and guides from off-the-beaten-path destinations.
 It wasn’t long after Google’s ‘Saved Places’ function appeared that large swathes of my world map were smothered in pins: remote, dusty ruins, dazzling shrines, tombs, temples and churches, most placed to steer future routes.
-Others are to share accounts of past favorites right here with anyone stopping by.
-I hope that these entries will tempt you to add a pin or two from my map to yours.
+Here, I’ll share accounts of some of my favorites with anyone stopping by, in hopes that my entries will tempt you to add a pin or two from my map to yours.
 Enjoy!

+Pockmarked cliffs of Akoris, Middle Egypt (north of Minya)